EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 ## Using the DPM
-You can use the web interface to create a policy for replication (currently the only supported policy).
+You can use the web interface to create a policy for replication (currently the only supported policy on the client-side).
 A description of how to create a policy can be found on the wiki: https://github.com/EUDAT-B2SAFE/B2SAFE-DPM/wiki/Quick-start:-definition-of-a-specific-data-policy